emrgnt-cmplxty/automata/automata/docs/core/coding/py_coding/py_doc_writer.rst

 .. code:: python

-   from automata.core.coding.py_coding.writer import PyDocWriter from automata.core.base.symbol import Symbol from automata.core.base.symbol_embedding import SymbolDocEmbedding
+   from automata.core.code_handling.py_coding.writer import PyDocWriter from automata.core.symbol.base import Symbol from automata.core.symbol_embedding.base import SymbolDocEmbedding

    # Assuming you have the documentation info in the following variables:
    # - docs: a dictionary containing the {Symbol: SymbolDocEmbedding} pairs